 Ketamine Therapy Clinic located in Beverly Hills, CA & Tarzana, CA

 For men and women suffering from the pain of a variety of health or psychiatric conditions, the method of ketamine infusion therapy comes as a welcome relief.
 Dr. Shawn Roofian of the Ketamine Medical Institute, with three offices in the Los Angeles area, provides this innovative therapy for his patients.
 Ketamine infusion therapy has been proven to effectively treat a wide range of chronic pain conditions, including fibromyalgia and lyme disease.
 Dr. Roofian is a forerunner in the field of ketamine infusion therapy.
-Call the office location in Beverly Hills, Tarzana, or Chula Vista or book a consultation online to learn more.
+Call the office location in Beverly Hills, Tarzana, or book a consultation online to learn more.

 Ketamine is an anesthetic drug that has been used for the last several decades during surgery for both humans and in veterinary medicine.
 In the same category as nitrous oxide (laughing gas), ketamine is considered a safe anesthetic because it doesn’t reduce blood pressure or decrease your breathing rate.
 Ketamine is typically given intravenously or injected into a specific muscle.